ml-in-barcelona/server-reason-react/README.md

   - https://github.com/facebook/react/blob/main/packages/react-dom/src/__tests__/ReactDOMTextarea-test.js
   - https://github.com/facebook/react/blob/main/packages/react-dom/src/__tests__/ReactDOMSelect-test.js
 - [ ] Bring logic from ppx/html.ml into React.Element
-- [ ] Handle lists with keys

 ## Questions

 <!-- - Should `children` be a List or a custom type with polymoprhic constructors? -->
 <!-- - What to do with React.Components -> Probably render them as Components -->
 - Suspense?
-- UseState should be mocked
+- UseState should be mocked?
 <!-- - createContext should work -->
 - UseEffect should not run
+- Lists with keys, why SSR complains?
 - Other hooks and other callbacks should be ignored
+- How does SSR handle component runtime?
-- Components runtime?
-If there is a function call such as setState inside a component?
+  - If there is a function call such as setState inside a component?
-- Should we support shallowRenderer?
-(Render only one level of the component tree, leaving the rest as Capital letters and not recursively render them)
+- When should we support shallowRenderer?
-- Do we need to add the units (adding `px` when matters and other cases from [CSSPropertyOperations-test](https://github.com/MaibornWolff/react-wasm-dom/blob/main/src/__tests__/CSSPropertyOperations-test.jsx)) ?
+- Do we need CSSOperations?
+  - Add the units (adding `px` when matters and other cases from [CSSPropertyOperations-test](https://github.com/MaibornWolff/react-wasm-dom/blob/main/src/__tests__/CSSPropertyOperations-test.jsx)) ?
 - React.Children API (https://github.com/reasonml/reason-react/blob/master/src/React.re#L58-L76)